aburilovic/LinuxSpringDemo/README.md

     'tail' option to check last N log entries, 'grep' to pipeline result for filtering.

 - Use existing MySQL image and connect it with previously created image

+- Add support for Spring Actuator and Springdoc Openapi 🗸